MESD: A Risk-Sensitive Metric for Explanation Fairness Across Intersectional Subgroups: Optimizing Fairness and Explainability

 \section{Optimizing Fairness and Explainability}

-To select a fair model with high utility and high explainability, we propose a multi-objective optimization framework, Utility, Explainability, and Fairness (UEF), that optimizes these three objectives using Non-Dominating Sorting Genetic Algorithm (NSGA-II).
+To select a fair model with high utility and high explainability, we propose a multi-objective optimization framework, Utility, Explainability, and Fairness (UEF), that optimizes these three objectives using Non-Dominating Sorting Genetic Algorithm (NSGA-II) \cite{deb2002fast}.
 The goal of our UEF is to achieve a better trade-off between these objectives.
 In our modeling, each individual in the population encodes a specific model configuration.
+Algorithm \ref{alg:uef} shows the steps of UEF.